startupjs/startupjs/README.md

 Alternatively you can run a docker development image which has node, yarn, mongo and redis already built in.
 You only need `docker` for this.
 And it works everywhere -- Windows, MacOS, Linux.

-Keep in mind though that since the docker uses its own driver to mount folders, the performance (especially when installing modules) might be considerably slower compared to the native installation when working with large amount of files.
+Keep in mind though that since docker uses its own driver to mount folders, performance (especially when installing modules) might be considerably slower compared to the native installation when working with the large amount of files.

 1. Initialize a new project (change `awesomeapp` at the end to your app name):